christophsax/seasonal/README.md

 If the file does not exist (by default), it will be created.
 Make sure that you get the quotes right: double quotes around your directory, single quotes around the whole `Sys.setenv` line, such that R understands your string.
-Check first that the call works correctly; once it is written you may have to edit `.Rprofile` manually.
+Check first that the the `Sys.setenv` line works correctly; once it is written you may have to edit `.Rprofile` manually.
 (Or add a second, overwriting line to it.)
 For other ways to set an environmental variable permanently in R, see `?Startup`.